phpbb/documentation/development/development/upgrade.rst

 Upgrade Guide
 =============

-This document outlines changes introduced in different versions of phpBB.
-These changes may require adjustments to your existing custom PHP code or Extension code when upgrading to specific versions from a prior versions of phpBB.
+This guide summarizes code-level changes introduced in various phpBB versions that may require updates to your custom PHP code, extensions, or styles during an upgrade.

-It is mainly meant to be used by core and Extension developers and does not provide end user documentation for upgrading.
+It is intended primarily for core developers, extension authors, and style creators. **It does not cover instructions for end users performing a board upgrade.**

-Unless explicitly stated otherwise, each version describes the changes compared to the previous major or minor version that directly preceded it.
-For example the upgrade guide for 4.0 will describe the changes compared to 3.3 whereas an upgrade guide for 4.1 will describe the changes compared to 4.0.
+Unless otherwise noted, each upgrade entry documents changes relative to the immediately preceding major or minor release.

 Contents: